strblr/repersist/README.md

   - **Type** : Function
   - **Arguments** :
     - *(Optional)* A map function, mapping your current persisted state into whatever your want
   - **Role** : Reads and parses back your state directly from the storage.
-This allows you to get your state in a non-reactive way or outside the React tree.
+This allows you to get your state (always up-to-date) in a non-reactive way or outside the React tree.
 Example :

   ```javascript
   const currentUser = readStore(({ currentUser }) => currentUser)